 Trash to trade is an exciting new community initiative that encourages everyone to give up-cycling a try.
 In conjunction with participating business associations, Grey Lynn 2030 is working with sustainable businesses and the education sector to encourage people to upcycle items that would normally end up in the landfill.
 For more information or to join, email us.

 Are you interested in waste in Grey Lynn?
 If so, you are welcome to come along to the meetings and share your ideas, be inspired and plan some action.
+The group currently meets at 7.30pm on the third Thursday of the month at the Grey Lynn RSC.
+Please see our newsletter updates to see the next meeting date, time and venue.

 The rehabilitation of Edgars Stream was one of Grey Lynn 2030’s first projects.
 Native fish were found in the stream and community planting days held.
 The Water focus group is not currently active.